johnpolacek/next-project-starter-on-fire/README.md

 The deploy script in `package.json` will run tests, push to main.
 If you use a service like [Vercel](https://vercel.com), you can set up automatic deployments.

+You will need to set up each environment variable from `.env.local` for your project deployment.

 ```
 npm run deploy
 ```